Jish2637/Xenia-Canary-Manager/README.md

 Auto launch will only work once you have opened a game at least once using the app.
 (It attempts to press F9 after starting Xenia - Configurable via games_config.json)

-Version 2 of my save manager tool.
+Version 2.3 of my save/game manager tool.

 Created for personal use primarily.